 Please stay as safe as you can and follow the guidelines. 🌹

 I have added a new section to my Edinburgh walks called City Strolls which began with some of my much needed lockdown walks around the city.
-They are all under 5 miles and would suit anyone who just wants to get out of the house for exercise and a bit of vitamin D. These short routes avoid busy roads as much as possible, and are all accessible by public transport or on foot.
+They are mainly linear routes under 5 miles which could be made longer by returning to your starting point.
+They would suit anyone who just wants to get out of the house for exercise and a bit of vitamin D. These routes avoid busy roads as much as possible, and are all accessible by public transport or on foot.
 Although I have suspended video making during the last year, GPX routes are available from my Outdooractive or Viewranger sites.

 Hopefully following the rules until we get the vaccine will mean that walkers and outdoor users can expect a return to some kind of normality soon.